dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Addendum:  OC90+**

-- Use OCAT to update.
+- Use OCAT to update to the latest OpenCore.
 No issues to report.
 DO THIS.
 It's worth staying current and fully fixed.
 OC93 is tested (6/13/2023) and works great.
 Read a simple guide I wrote here for details on howto:  https://github.com/dclive/Howto--Update-OpenCore-with-OCAT